Do You Need Insurance to Register a Car? State Rules 2026

 Pending vs active coverage

-Most DMVs require coverage to be active on the day plates are issued.
-A handful — Arizona, Georgia, Texas, Indiana, Tennessee — accept a binder showing the policy starts on the registration date.
-The legal distinction matters most for buyers picking up a vehicle on a Saturday: an insurance binder dated 12:01 AM Saturday gives same-day coverage at the dealer, while a Monday-effective policy would mean you cannot legally drive off the lot.
+Most DMVs want coverage active on the day plates are issued.
+A handful (Arizona, Georgia, Texas, Indiana, and Tennessee) accept a binder showing the policy starts on the registration date.
+The distinction bites hardest for buyers picking up a vehicle on a Saturday: a binder dated 12:01 AM Saturday gives you same-day coverage at the dealer, while a Monday-effective policy leaves you unable to legally drive off the lot.

-Best practice: bind your policy 24-48 hours before the scheduled registration appointment.
-The insurer files with the state, your declarations page is current, and there is no risk of the DMV computer pulling stale data.
-Comparison shopping in advance compresses this window and avoids the tempting but risky "drive uninsured for a few days" option.
+The safe move is to bind your policy 24-48 hours before the registration appointment.
+The insurer files with the state, your declarations page is current, and the DMV computer never pulls stale data.
+Shopping around ahead of time tightens that window and keeps you away from the tempting but risky "drive uninsured for a few days" plan.

 Aligning insurance start dates with registration

-For a brand-new vehicle, three dates need to line up: the bill of sale date, the insurance binder effective date, and the registration date.
-Most dealers will not release the vehicle without a binder dated the same day or earlier.
-Most DMVs will not register without an active policy on the registration date.
-The cleanest sequence:
+With a brand-new vehicle, three dates have to line up: the bill of sale date, the insurance binder effective date, and the registration date.
+Dealers usually will not release the car without a binder dated the same day or earlier, and DMVs usually will not register it without an active policy on the registration date.
+Here is the sequence that avoids trouble:

 - Get a quote and bind the policy with an effective date matching the planned dealer pickup.